Camille Ralphs: Career

 Ralphs' first collection of poems After You Were, I Am was a book of the year in The Telegraph and The Guardian, and was widely reviewed elsewhere.
 In the London Review of Books, Ange Mlinko wrote that "Ralphs's talent for subsuming her ego in her subjects may have something to do with her Catholic upbringing, her theological studies or pure instinct.
 Whichever it is, it gives her a gravitas few think to look for anymore."
-The US edition of After You Were, I Am will be published by McSweeney's in September 2025.
+The US edition of After You Were, I Am was published by McSweeney's in September 2025, and was named a book of the year by Artforum and longlisted for the National Book Critics Circle Award.

 Ralphs' poems have appeared in magazines and periodicals including ArtReview, The New York Review of Books, and The Poetry Review, and she has written essays and reviews for venues including the Los Angeles Review of Books, Poetry, and Poetry London.

 Since 2020, Ralphs has been poetry editor at The Times Literary Supplement.
 She is the first woman to hold this role.